AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 end;
 ```

-From the callee's perspective, the level of parameters and local variables of the callee would
+From the callee's perspective, the level of local variables of the callee would
 be statically deeper than the level of anonymous access formal parameters - allowing locals of
-the subprogram to be assigned local parameters, but not vice versa.
+the subprogram to be assigned formal parameters, but not vice versa.

 ```ada
 procedure P (V : access T; X : access constant T) is